Tax-Efficient Retirement Withdrawal Strategies: The Basics

 Tax-deferred accounts

-Just as the name implies, tax-deferred accounts allow you to postpone paying taxes on contributions and investment earnings until you withdraw the funds (typically during retirement).
 Examples include traditional IRAs, 401(k) plans, and 403(b) plans, the primary advantage of which is contributions typically made with pre-tax dollars: reducing your taxable income in that same year.
-Distributions are taxed as ordinary income upon withdrawal—sometimes beneficial for those in a lower tax bracket during retirement versus their working years—but required minimum distributions (RMDs) (which we’ll discuss in more depth) can have major tax implications.
+Distributions are taxed as ordinary income upon withdrawal, meanwhile, which is sometimes beneficial for those in a lower tax bracket during retirement versus their working years.
+Federal taxes can be automatically withheld from withdrawals, making tax payments more convenient, but required minimum distributions (RMDs) often have major tax implications.

 Tax-free earnings and withdrawal accounts

-Tax brackets and withdrawal strategies
+How tax brackets impact retirement withdrawal strategies

 Capital gains

 Another thing to keep in mind when crafting your withdrawal strategy is capital gains, profits realized when you sell an investment for more than you paid for it.
-These gains are categorized as either short-term or long-term, depending on how long you’ve held the investment.
-Short-term capital gains—from assets held for one year or less—are taxed at your ordinary income tax rate.
-Their long-term counterparts (held for more than a year) benefit from lower tax rates that range from 0% to 20% depending on one’s income.
+These are categorized as either short-term or long-term, depending on how long you’ve held the investment.

 Required minimum distributions (RMDs)

-RMDs can complicate your retirement withdrawal strategy—especially if you have substantial balances in tax-deferred accounts—and can push you into a higher tax bracket (increasing your overall tax liability) as they’re taxed at ordinary income tax rates.
+The specific RMD amount is calculated based your account balance and life expectancy and increases as you age.
+RMDs can easily complicate your retirement withdrawal strategy—especially if you have substantial tax-deferred account balances—and push you into a higher tax bracket (increasing your overall tax liability) as they’re taxed at ordinary income tax rates.

 Conventional strategy: taxable, tax-deferred, Roth IRAs

-This strategy has several potential benefits.
-First of all, withdrawals from taxable accounts often trigger capital gains taxes (typically at a lower rate than ordinary income).
-Therefore, taking withdrawals from taxable accounts first can potentially keep you in a lower tax bracket.
+A conventional withdrawal strategy has several potential benefits.
+First of all, taxable account withdrawals often trigger capital gains taxes (typically at a lower rate than ordinary income)—meaning doing this first can potentially keep you in a lower tax bracket.
 Exhausting your taxable accounts early on in retirement, meanwhile, allows your tax-deferred and Roth accounts to continue growing.
+Withdrawals from tax-deferred accounts such as traditional IRAs and 401(k) plans then allow Roth accounts (with tax-free earnings) to continue to grow; since such withdrawals are taxed as ordinary income, the idea here is to begin taking distributions when your income (and, therefore, your tax bracket) are perhaps lower.

-Balanced withdrawal strategies
+Balanced withdrawal strategy

 Proportional withdrawal strategy